JJF1962/Movies-ETL/README.md

 ##  Results
 The resorces learned mentioned in the previous point were learned and allow us to execute four Deliveries:
 * Deliverable 1: Write and ETL Function to read three data files We used the starter code  ETL-function-test.ipynb, renamed ETL_function_test.ipynb and we refactor de code in the execution of the challenge, firstly it was created a function to read in the three files and give it a name, in the second step consisted in to read the Kaggle Metadata and MovieLens ratings CSV files as Panda Dataframes, in the Step 3 open the Wikipedia JSON file and use the jason.load() function to convert it in to a raw data.
-In the following step it was used a code provided to return three DataFrames; in the step 6 we used the variables provide to create a path to Wilkipedia data, the Kaggle metadata and MoviLens rating data files, step 7 set the three variables equal to the function created in Step1 , step 8 Dataframes form the return statementand step 9-11 that all three files were converted to a tata frame as shown in the Figures below
+In the following step it was used a code provided to return three DataFrames; in the step 6 we used the variables provide to create a path to Wilkipedia data, the Kaggle metadata and MoviLens rating data files, step 7 set the three variables equal to the function created in Step1 , step 8 Dataframes form the return statementand step 9-11 that all three files were converted to a tata frame as shown in the three figures below

 The wiki_movies Dataframes

+![It is an image}(

 * Deliverable 2: Extract and transform the Wilkipidia Data
 * Deliverable 3: Extract and transfor the Kaggle Data